nqpz/flowamok/README.md

 <https://github.com/diku-dk/lys#configuring-the-backend>.
 You can also
 put these custom `LYS_*` variables in a file `custom.mk`, which will then be read by the Makefile.

+## Road Designer

+Design your own road network as the simulation is running.

+Run `make designer/designer && designer/designer` to build and run in a window.

+### Controls

+- F1: Toggle text in upper-left corner.
+- Space: Pause/unpause the simulation.
+- `r`: Reset the simulation.
+- Left-click mouse and move cursor around to build roads.

 ## Scenario explorer